London Passes: the passes to London

 The London Pass, in both versions, you can use within 1 year from the time of purchase.
 It is officially activated from the moment you visit the first attraction.

 The London Pass, once activated, is valid for one day, not 24h.
-I recommend that you activate it in the morning so that you can take advantage of the entire day.
+I recommend that you activate it in the morning so that you can use the entire first day.

 Any refund of the cost of the London Pass can be obtained up to 30 days after purchase.